-The person displaying symptoms must get a Covid 19 test as soon as possible.
-If the test result is positive, they must inform the school immediately and need to self-isolate for at least 10 days from the onset of their symptoms.
-Their household should self-isolate for at least 14 days from when the symptomatic person first developed symptoms, following stay at home guidance.
-If the test is negative, the child or staff member may return to school when the symptoms have gone.
-In the majority of cases, schools and parents will be in agreement that a child with symptoms should not attend school, given the potential risk to others.
-In the event that a parent or quardian insists on a child attending school, schools can take the decision to refuse the child if in their reasonable judgement it is necessary to protect their pupils and staff from possible infection with coronavirus (COVID-19).
+others.
+In the event that a parent or guardian insists on a child attending school, schools can take the decision to refuse the child if in their reasonable judgement it is necessary to protect their pupils and staff from possible infection with coronavirus (COVID-19).
 Any such decision would need to be carefully considered in light of all the circumstances and the current public health advice.
 (Government Guidance)

-In such circumstances, households are advised to follow the COVID-19: guidance for households with possible coronavirus infection guidance how to contact their local Public Health England health protection team.
-Schools must ensure that staff members and parents/carers understand that they will need to be ready and willing to:
+In such circumstances, households are advised to follow the COVID-19: guidance for households with possible coronavirus infection guidance

-Any child showing signs of illness must be taken by a staff member wearing PPE to the pick-up point (outdoor amphitheatre by the pick-up point) where they will be collected by their parent/carer.
+Any child showing signs of illness must be taken by a staff member wearing PPE (mask, gloves & apron) to the pick-up point (outdoor amphitheatre by the pick-up point) The outside auditorium where they will be collected by their parent/carer.
+Whilst a child is waiting to be collected, they should be taken to, and remain, at the pick-up point where they can be supervised at a distance.